OutSystems/docs-support/src/enterprise/install/add-front-end/add-front-end.md

 1. Make sure all the [Installation prerequisites](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems#Installation_prerequisites) are met.
 1. Download the Platform Server installation binaries.
 Make sure you download the same version that's already running on the other servers of the environment.
 1. Follow the installation checklist that's bundled with the Platform Server by:
-    * Selecting the task "First install"
+    * Selecting the **First install** task
-    * Choosing the role "Front-end Server" or "Server" (the name of the role depends on the Platform Server version).
+    * Choosing the role (the name of the role depends on the Platform Server version):
+        * For Platform Server version 11.0.542.0 onwards, choose the **Server** role
+        * For all other versions, choose the **Front-end Server** role
-    * Select the applicable operating system and database software options.
+    * Select the applicable operating system and database software options

 ### Use automation to add new front ends

 It's possible to automate horizontal scalability using OutSystems unattended installation commands.
 The complete instructions can be found at [this document](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/Unattended_Installation_and_Upgrade#Adding_a_Front-End).

 ### OutSystems on Microsoft Azure